-- Secure, permanent restoration: dental implants are designed to last a lifetime, secured permanently in place with the implanted post.
+- Secure, permanent restoration: Dental implants are designed to last a lifetime, secured permanently in place with the implanted post.

-- Restores natural chewing ability: with dental implants, there is typically no need for dietary restrictions that minimize slippage of a denture or bridge.
+- Restores natural chewing ability: With dental implants, there is typically no need for dietary restrictions that minimize slippage of a denture or bridge.

-- Confident speech: a stable restoration allows patients to speak normally and restores confidence in social and professional settings.
+- Confident speech: A stable restoration allows patients to speak normally and restores confidence in social and professional settings.

-- Reduces bone loss: the implanted post stabilizes bone where the tooth root was lost and minimizes changes in the appearance of the jaw and function of the bite.
+- Reduces bone loss: The implanted post stabilizes bone where the tooth root was lost and minimizes changes in the appearance of the jaw and function of the bite.

-Am I A Candidate for Dental Implants?
+Am I A Candidate for Dental Implants Treatment?

 Dr. Dechter or Dr. Moy will evaluate all aspects of your dental health and discuss your overall physical health to determine if you are a good candidate for placing dental implants.
-Key elements to consider are bone structure and health in the jaw, the condition of your dental health, medical conditions that can affect your ability to heal and your cosmetic goals.
+Key elements to consider are bone structure and health in the jaw, the condition of your dental health, medical conditions that can affect your ability to heal, and your cosmetic goals.

-Bone grafting, periodontal treatments, and other procedures can be performed prior to placing implants to address issues that could affect your long-term result.
-We work with all of our patients on an individual basis to assess their needs and provide treatment that is personalized, compassionate and designed to support long-term oral health and wellness.
+Bone grafting, periodontal treatments, and other procedures can be performed prior to placing dental implants to address issues that could affect your long-term result.
+We work with all of our patients on an individual basis to assess their needs and provide treatment that is personalized, compassionate, and designed to support long-term oral health and wellness.